Updated: September 6, 2023

 Advantages of Investing in Low-Density Areas

-• A low investment threshold, with the opportunity to earn high rental returns.
+• Affordable properties, with the opportunity to earn high rental returns.

 • In low-density areas, investors are likely to find much bigger and better properties with two to three units to rent.